Connection safety

 We recommend using TLS protocol version 1.2 and later, and restricting or prohibiting insecure encryption algorithms.

-You can configure encryption protocols (TLS) used by Administration Server.
+You can configure the encryption protocols (TLS) used by Administration Server.
 Please note that at the time of the release of a version of Administration Server, the encryption protocol settings are configured by default to ensure secure data transfer.

 Restricting access to the Administration Server database